 We do not share any client data with third parties.
 Your personal information is kept confidential and is not disclosed to any outside organizations, except as required by law or with your explicit consent.

-Yes, most Michigan municipalities require permits for permanent fire features.
-Requirements vary by location, covering aspects like setback distances (typically 10-25 feet from structures), gas line connections, and fire safety compliance.
-We handle all permitting for our clients to ensure full code compliance.
+Yes.
+Most Michigan municipalities require permits for permanent fire features.
+Requirements vary by location and typically cover setback distances (10–25 feet from structures), gas line connections, and fire safety compliance.
+Michigan Rose handles all permitting for our clients to ensure full code compliance.

-Gas fire pits perform better in Michigan’s variable weather.
+Gas fire pits perform better in Michigan’s variable climate.
 They provide instant ignition in cold conditions, precise flame control during wind, and cleaner burning for air quality ordinances.
-Wood-burning offers authentic ambiance but requires dry storage and creates more maintenance in wet seasons.
+Wood-burning offers authentic ambiance but requires dry storage and creates more maintenance during wet Michigan seasons.

 Plan for a minimum 20-foot diameter circle for comfortable seating around a central fire feature.
-This allows 3-4 feet between seating and fire edge for safety, plus 4-6 feet behind seating for circulation.
-Smaller yards can use linear designs requiring only 12×16 feet minimum.
+This allows 3 to 4 feet between seating and the fire edge for safety, plus 4 to 6 feet behind seating for circulation.
+Smaller yards can use linear designs requiring as little as 12 by 16 feet.

-Yes!
-Properly designed fire pits extend outdoor seasons significantly.
-Key features for winter use include wind protection screens, radiant heating elements in bench surfaces, and gas systems that light reliably in cold weather.
-Many clients enjoy their fire features through December and into January.
+Yes.
+Properly designed fire pit seating areas extend outdoor seasons significantly.
+Key features for Michigan winter use include wind protection screens, radiant heating elements in bench surfaces, and gas systems that ignite reliably in cold weather.
+Many of our clients enjoy their fire features through December and into January.

-Stone and concrete fire pits need minimal maintenance: annual cleaning, resealing every 3-5 years, and clearing drainage systems.
+Stone and concrete fire pits need minimal maintenance: annual cleaning, resealing every 3 to 5 years, and clearing drainage systems.
 Gas systems require yearly professional inspections of connections and burner components.
 Wood storage areas need regular debris removal and weatherproofing checks.

-Yes, built-in fire features typically provide 60-80% return on investment in Michigan markets.
-Real estate agents report fire pits as top emotional triggers for buyers, especially in northern climates where extending outdoor seasons is valuable.
+Yes.
+Built-in fire features typically provide a 60 to 80% return on investment in Michigan markets.
+Real estate professionals report fire pits as top emotional triggers for buyers, especially in northern climates where extending outdoor seasons is a genuine priority.
 Quality installations often become major selling points.

-Circular layouts promote conversation and work well for entertaining, while linear designs maximize seating in smaller spaces and complement modern architecture.
-Consider your primary use: circles for social gatherings, linear for intimate family use or contemporary homes.
+Circular layouts promote conversation and work well for entertaining larger groups, while linear designs maximize seating in smaller spaces and complement modern architecture.
+Consider your primary use: circles for social gatherings and parties, linear for intimate family use or homes with a contemporary design language.